Our Valuable Team Members

 Chelesile joined Planact in April 2016.
 She is responsible for coordinating communication and resources, branding and stakeholder engagement as well as supporting programmes.

-Her key function includes content management, branding, publications, stakeholder relations, online and social media management.
+Her key function includes content creation, branding, publications, stakeholder relations, online and social media management.

 Previously, Chelesile has worked for a non-profit organisation focused on developing high level skills for biodiversity in South Africa, as a Communications Officer.